Infant formula stockpile for the U.S. suggested by FDA chief - NewsBreak

 No evidence of malfeasance

-Califf testified before a U.S. House committee on Wednesday that he has so far found no evidence of intentional delay or malfeasance within the FDA, despite the slow response.
+Califf testified before a U.S. House committee on Wednesday that he’s so far found no evidence of intentional delay or malfeasance within the FDA, despite the slow response.

 He repeated that statement Thursday while testifying before the U.S. Senate Health Education, Labor and Pensions Committee.